ctrlplusb/easy-peasy/website/docs/docs/tutorials/typescript.md

 This is by no means an exhaustive overview of the types shipped with Easy Peasy.
 We suggest that you review the API docs for the TypeScript types for a more complete description of each type.

+Take a look through the [examples](https://github.com/ctrlplusb/easy-peasy/tree/master/examples) for more insight.